opentibiabr/login-server/README.md

 Another great aspect is that, comparing with the python login, our docker image is almost 10x smaller (15Mb).

 ## gRPC
 From version 2.0.0 on, we start using gRPC protocol.
-It was initially prototyped to fit the TCP needs of the login-server, but it ended up being our choice as standard protocol.
-That said, the HTTP also runs on top of the gRPC layer, using a reversed proxy.
+The HTTP runs on top of the gRPC layer, using a reversed proxy.
 That lead to a small gain in the availability without any performance loss.

-In the TCP server we got a 10x performance boost, compared to the HTTP benchmarks:
+In the gRPC server we got a 10x performance boost, compared to the HTTP benchmarks:

 ![image](https://user-images.githubusercontent.com/34237492/118568814-e45a1700-b778-11eb-8b79-ddc26dde487c.png)